prantobiswas321/writer-selection/README.md

 # Website specifications:

-* Here you can select different writers.
+* This is a writer selection site.
-* Add them in your cart.
+* Here you can select and add writer in your cart.
-* You can see your selected list in the cart.
+* You can see your selected writer's list in the cart.